madelinenavea/Affect-Clusters-and-Self-injury/README.md

 ## 🔍 Overview

-This project applies unsupervised machine learning techniques to investigate how **momentary affective states** cluster into **latent profiles** and how these profiles relate to **self-injurious behaviors (SIBs)**.
+This project applies cluster analysis techniques to investigate how **momentary affective states** cluster into **latent profiles** and their associations after engaging in **self-injurious behaviors (SIBs)**.
 Using **Ecological Momentary Assessment (EMA)** data collected over 14 days (N = 124 participants, N ≈ 6600 observations), we aim to identify affective states associated with higher risk for SIBs.

 ---